 So we asked the question, “Which kind of kingdom is America?”
 Does it resemble France, or Persia?
-One clue to this question is to look at Persia.
-In contrast to Russia, China, or France, did not have a long, zig-zag run-up to the height of its power.
+In contrast to Russia, China, or France, Persia did not have a long, zig-zag run-up to the height of its power.
 Their civilization had a jump-start, meteoric rise under Cyrus the Great, who immediately set a pattern of charismatic dominance over the whole of his empire.
 In future generations the Persians took their cue it seemed almost entirely from future dynamic leaders like Darius.
 Their reliance on this pattern shows even in the failed rebellion of Cyrus the Younger, who fit this mold of dynamic leader better than his brother Artaxerxes II.
 The fact that he almost succeeded with no other claim to rule besides his personality says a lot about Persia.

 Some students thought that America had a beginning akin to that of France or Russia.
 We had different colonies in different parts of the Atlantic coast that developed entirely apart from each other.
 These colonies came together only to fight against a common enemy, but essentially remained separate kingdoms until sometime after the Civil War — perhaps not even until into the Great Depression.